There are three main ways you can find out if you are the subject of an outstanding warrant. These are by:

 If you discover you are named in a warrant, it is critical to immediately contact an experienced criminal defense attorney.

-Sometimes an attorney can even take you directly to court and get the arrest warrant cleared without you having to spend time in jail.
+If you have an arrest warrant, your attorney may even be able to take you directly to court and get the arrest warrant cleared without you having to spend time in jail.
 This way, you are spared the embarrassing scene of being arrested at home or at work.

 - you failed to appear for a court appearance, or